RodargDev/Rodarg-Queue/README.md

-# Rodarg - Minecraft Server Queue
+# Minecraft Server Queue for BungeeCord
 This is a minecraft server queue like the one used in 2B2T and other anarchy servers.
 This plugin does also have priority queue and a way to skip the queue.

 # How To